swch/strivve-docs-nextjs/src/pages/resources/site-tagging/index.md

 ------------ | --------------------------------------------------------------------------------------|------------------
-unrestricted | cards can be placed reliably limited      | cards can be placed "most" of the time, and cardholders can be encouraged to try them | "Try me!" beta         | simlar to limited, but are newer sites                                              | "Beta" disabled     | indicates that a site it temporarily unavailable for card placements -- cardholders should be alerted that these sites are temporarily unavailable (Labeled "temporarily Unavailble" in CardUpdatr)                   | "Temporarily Unavailable"
+unrestricted | cards can be placed reliably limited      | cards can be placed "most" of the time, and cardholders can be encouraged to try them | "Try me!" beta         | similar to limited, but are newer sites                                              | "Beta" disabled     | site is temporarily unavailable for card placements -- cardholders should be alerted that these sites are temporarily unavailable (Labeled "Temporarily Unavailble" in CardUpdatr)                   | "Temporarily Unavailable"

 #### Countries

-Strivve supports some sites that are exclusively availabe in the US and/or Canada.
+Strivve supports some sites that are exclusively available in the US and/or Canada.
 This is not to be confused with billing address support, but rather sites that are designed for people that reside in a specific country.

 Tag          | Effect
 ------------ | -----------------
-usa          | for cardholders that support transactions on sites in the us canada       | for cardholders that support transactions on sites in canada
+usa          | for cardholders that support transactions on sites in the USA canada       | for cardholders that support transactions on sites in Canada

-It's important to note that many cards support international billing addresses and although these sites would only be tagged both canada and us, they are oftentimes available with other international billing addresses.
+It's important to note that many cards support international billing addresses and although these sites would only be tagged both canada and usa, they are oftentimes available with other international billing addresses.

 #### Site Types